 - Distribution of Leaflets, Literature, Pamphlets, Etc. - Commercial Use/Solicitation Prohibited

-- Schools and institutions may establish locations where the sale or distribution of literature associated with an approved application for access or use of campus property or facilities may be allowed.
+- Institutions may establish locations where the sale or distribution of literature associated with an approved application for access or use of campus property or facilities may be allowed.

 - Institutional policies shall specify that literature and/or advertisements may only be sold or distributed in conjunction with an approved application for use of campus facilities.
 Requests to distribute or sell literature shall be included with the underlying application to use campus facilities and/or property, using the same form utilized for use of campus facilities or property.
 Such applications shall be evaluated by the same standards established under this policy for the associated use/access of campus facilities and/or property.

 - Institutional policies however, shall not permit such activity within:

 - Classroom, library or other academic buildings or facilities;

 - Administrative and employee offices and work areas; or,